-Suhas Diggavi^{}, Michael Mitzenmacher[†], and Henry D. Pfister[‡]
+Suhas Diggavi\, Michael Mitzenmacher, and Henry D. Pfister

-School of Computer and Communication Sciences, EPFL, Lausanne, Switzerland Email: suhas.diggavi@epfl.ch
+\School of Computer and Communication Sciences, EPFL, Lausanne, Switzerland Email: suhas.diggavi@epfl.ch

-[†]Division of Engineering and Applied Sciences, Harvard University, Cambridge, MA Email: michaelm@eecs.harvard.edu
+Division of Engineering and Applied Sciences, Harvard University, Cambridge, MA Email: michaelm@eecs.harvard.edu

-[‡]Department of Electrical and Computer Engineering, Texas A&M University, College Station, TX Email: hpfister@tamu.edu
+Department of Electrical and Computer Engineering, Texas A&M University, College Station, TX Email: hpfister@tamu.edu

-Abstract- We present two upper bounds on the capacity of the i.i.d. binary deletion channel, where each bit is independently deleted with a fixed probability d.
-The first can be numerically evaluated for any fixed d.
-The second provides an asymptotic upper bound as d goes to 1.
+Abstract- We present upper bounds on the capacity of the i.i.d. binary deletion channel, where each bit is independently deleted with a fixed probability d.
+We provide a general approach that gives a numerical answer for fixed d, and provide an argument that gives asymptotic upper bounds as d goes to 1.
 These appear to be the first non-trivial upper bounds for this probabilistic deletion channel.